tars/tars-cli/docs/en/commands.md

 ##  tars update-project

-Update the current version of TARS in current project to the latest available.
+Update the current version of TARS in current project to the latest available. **Please, be sure, that you use the latest version of TARS-CLI before update!**

 ### Available flags